 - General description of the system

 - Documentation for control, safety and alarm systems including test program

 - Thruster documentation

 - Electric power system documentation

-2.5 Failure Mode and Effect Analysis (FMEA) / Redundancy test
+- 2.5 Failure Mode and Effect Analysis (FMEA) / Redundancy test

-Documentation concerning reliability and availability of the DK system shall be provided for the Class Notations DK 2 and DK 3 by means of a Failure Mode and Effect Analysis (FMEA).
+the DK system shall be provided for the Class Notations DK 2 and DK 3 by means of a Failure Mode and Effect Analysis (FMEA).
 As an alternative to a FMEA the redundancy may be documented in a redundancy test procedure which is to be verified during sea trials.